GitHub Actions vs GitLab CI in 2026

 Actions still ahead.
 GitLab seat premium compounds with team size; the included-minutes advantage flattens once overage starts.

-Both cost serious money.
-Self-hosted runners (free at platform level) are the standard answer at this scale on either platform.
+GitLab's seat premium dominates at scale.
+Self-hosted runners (free at platform level) are the standard answer at this volume on either platform.

 Features that matter, honestly compared